KakimDanabayev/KakimDanabayev/README.md

 ### Welcome to my page.

-- 🌱 I’m passionate about AI & Data Science
+- 🌱 I’m passionate about AI & Data Science.
 - 👯 I'm Looking To Collaborate with Data Scientists, Machine Learning Engineers, and developers.
 - 📫 How to reach me: kakim@hanyng.ac.kr